Managing Data Storage

 session_data = session_response.json()['sessions'][0]

-for protocol in storage_info['data_protocols']:
+for protocol in storage['data_protocols']:

 print(f"Protocol: {protocol['protocol']}")